w3c-social/activitypump/README.md

 The main way to make contributions, ask questions, or report errors is to make a [GitHub issue](https://github.com/w3c/activitypub/issues).
 Because the specification is a published W3C Recommendation, it is *not* helpful to make pull requests to the repository.

+The AS2 vocabulary provides the basic data model for ActivityPub.
+Questions or issues about the AS2 vocabulary should be directed to the [AS2 repository](https://github.com/w3c/activitystreams).
+If you're not sure whether an issue should go there or here, feel free to add it here and it will be discussed and moved if necessary.

 ## Processes

 Because the document is a published W3C Recommendation, the process for making changes to the specification is more formal than for other documents.